Theory of Moral Sentiments book cover

 FAQs

-Overview of The Theory of Moral Sentiments
+Overview of Theory of Moral Sentiments

 Before Adam Smith wrote "The Wealth of Nations," he explored how empathy shapes morality.
 Nobel laureate Amartya Sen called it "one of the truly outstanding books in intellectual history" - a work Smith himself valued above his more famous economic masterpiece.

-Similar books to The Theory of Moral Sentiments
+Similar books to Theory of Moral Sentiments

 Start Reading Your Way